VCityTeam/UD-Viz/docs/static/Developers.md

 For developpers using node version manager (nvm) tool is advised. nvm allows you to quickly install and use different versions of node via the command line.

-To download and install followw this link: https://github.com/nvm-sh/nvm#installing-and-updating
+To download and install follow this link: https://github.com/nvm-sh/nvm#installing-and-updating

 ## Environment Tips